mwridgway/Straf/README.md

 - Runtime error: `The code execution cannot proceed because libvosk.dll was not found`
 	- Add the SDK folder to `PATH`, or copy `libvosk.dll` and dependencies next to `StrafAgent.exe`.
 - No words recognized or very slow
-	- Use the small model first, confirm audio is flowing (see "WASAPI endpoint …" in logs), and verify `STRAF_VOSK_MODEL` points to the model folder (not a file).
+	- Use the small model first, confirm audio is flowing, and verify `STRAF_VOSK_MODEL` points to the model folder (not a file).
 - Constrained vocabulary
 	- The app passes your configured words as a grammar to Vosk when available, improving accuracy/latency.
 Clear your word list to allow open dictation.